ZinSoeTun/compound-interest-calculator-program-py/README.md

-This program is written by python which calculate the compound interest.
+This program is written by python which calculates the compound interest.